Exploring the Unique “Like in the Movies” Retrospective

 - Colored markers

-The overall time to plan is 30 minutes.
+The total time required for this retrospective is approximately 30 minutes.

 Duration: 10 minutes

 Step 2: Explanation

 Participants take turns explaining in a maximum of 3 minutes why they chose that particular movie poster.
 Other team members can ask questions for further clarification.